Saturday, May 25, 2019

 There are those even today, and they are not few, who would want the clergy to go back to going on crusades against abortion.
 The problem is that those who go to Church today generally do so because they want to.
 For the most part, they already know that abortion - among other acts - is wrong or a great harm, because they are listening to the Holy Spirit.
 They perceive that gentle voice within their conscience, each to the varying degrees of their development of conscience.
 The ones who are being fooled into thinking that abortion is just a procedure and that what is taken out during an abortion is merely "a lump of flesh", and not a human life, are far less likely to be in Church at any time but are very numerous and most likely not in Church but "out there".

-It is a commonly held view that, as a result of this high handed and authoritarian approach "laying down the law" and condemning lists of sinful behaviours, we shoved the Holy Spirit out of the way by preaching fire and brimstone from the pulpit.
+It is a commonly held view that, as a result of this high handed and authoritarian approach of the Church "laying down the law" and condemning lists of sinful behaviours, we shoved the Holy Spirit out of the way by preaching fire and brimstone from the pulpit.
 The fruits are that we alienated a whole population away from God because we were no longer preaching the good news as Jesus intends.

 We are not going back to fire and brimstone because it doesn't work.
 We don't avoid preaching on moral issues, but the primary focus is on the good news of God's love and mercy.
 Once people begin to really understand that God loves them, that Jesus died in order to offer them a new way of life, and to accept God's love and mercy as a free gift; then love supernaturally prompts them to want to love God back and to avoid offending Him.

 People are thinking for themselves now, whether we like it or not, and they feed on whatever they can find on the Internet for the most part.
 There are new waves of evangelists, Catholic as well as from all of the other Christian denominations, who proclaim this good news of God's love coupled with his call to repentance.
-It is good that in our churches we echo this proclamation of the kerygma, of the essential teaching which Jesus initiated and exemplified in his life, preaching, miracles, passion, death, resurrection, ascension, and sending of the Holy Spirit.
+It is good that in our churches we echo this proclamation of the kerygma, of the essential teaching which Jesus initiated and exemplified by revealing his Father in his life, preaching, miracles, passion, death, resurrection, ascension, and sending of the Holy Spirit.

 We also reach out to the general population who, for the most part, are not going very often if at all to any church, through "40 Days for Life" when Pro-Life people hold placards near abortion clinics and manage to reach a few people but also bear the brunt of contempt from others.
 This is an action in which all can take part, a work of mercy accessible to all.
 It is not difficult for anyone to get in touch with their local Pro-Life organization such as Campaign Life Coalition in Canada or to simply go through the "40 Days" website.
 Here is the webpage for Montreal, Québec, Canada.